AnilMohite/log_book/README.md

 4. Configure the MySQL database (find in Build folder):
 Create database "log_book" and import the log_book.sql script

-# Flask Setup
+## Flask Setup
-Start the Flask development server:
+1.Start the Flask development server:
     python app.py
-Open your web browser and navigate to http://localhost:5000 to access the application.
+2. Open your web browser and navigate to http://localhost:5000 to access the application.

 # Database Integration
 The application uses a MySQL database to store log book data.
 The database integration is handled using Flask-SQLAlchemy.